About the programme

-Welcome to Bayer’s awards programme, the Ophthalmology Honours.
-These awards recognise and celebrate, on an annual basis, the outstanding work being carried out by multi-disciplinary teams in ophthalmology throughout the UK.
-The awards identify exceptional initiatives that demonstrate clinical excellence and innovation in ophthalmology, and recognise exceptional individuals who improve the quality of care provided to patients and the patient experience.
-Although funded and facilitated by Bayer, the awards are judged by a multi-disciplinary panel of experts in ophthalmology care and the decision-making process is wholly independent of Bayer.
+Welcome to Bayer’s Ophthalmology Honours.
+This annual programme recognises the outstanding work being carried out by multi-disciplinary teams in ophthalmology throughout the UK.
+It identifies initiatives that demonstrate clinical excellence and innovation in ophthalmology, and recognises exceptional individuals who improve the quality of care provided to patients and the patient experience.
+Although funded and facilitated by Bayer, the programme is judged by a multi-disciplinary panel of experts in ophthalmology care and the decision-making process is wholly independent of Bayer.

-For a full list of the 2017 awards winners and finalists, visit our results page.
+For a full list of the 2017 shortlisted entries, visit our results page.

 As a leader in medical retina, the Ophthalmology Honours reflect the mission of Bayer to support science for better lives and to enhance patient care and experience by facilitating best practice sharing within the ophthalmology community.